L1lith/Jabr/README.md

 })
 store.a = 12 // Logs 12
 ```
 Jabr triggers the callback function without requiring us to call any methods.
-It does this by using the [Proxy API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) under the hood, but you don't need to worry about that unless your runtime doesn't support it.
+It does this by using the [Proxy API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) under the hood, but you don't need to worry about that unless your runtime doesn't support it (all modern Javascript Environments do).

 ## More
 #### Initializing the Store